Four more Australians test positive for coronavirus on Diamond Princess

 Sydney company shuts down offices

-One global recruitment website is following in the footsteps of a large number of workplaces in China that remain closed.
+One global recruitment website is following in the footsteps of the many workplaces in China that remain closed.

-Sydney based employees for Indeed have been asked to work from home for now due to concerns that one of its employees in Singapore might have been exposed to coronavirus.
+Sydney employees for Indeed have been asked to work from home due to concerns that one of its employees in Singapore might have been exposed to coronavirus.

-Indeed has also requested that workers in its Dublin offices stay home to prevent the potential spread of the coronavirus, the company said.
+Indeed has also requested that workers in its Dublin offices stay home to prevent the potential spread of the infection, the company said.

 The employee in question had contact with family members who visited a facility caring for a coronavirus patient.

-The company stressed that there were no confirmed cases of infection and said the move was a precaution to avoid any possible risk to the health and safety of its employees.
+The company stressed that there were no confirmed cases of the virus and said the move was a precaution to avoid any possible risk to the health and safety of its employees.

-Indeed employs about 9000 people globally, with around 1000 of those based in Dublin.
+Indeed employs about 9000 people globally, about 1000 of them in Dublin.

-It’s without a doubt the epidemic has caused the most disruptions in China with cities becoming ghost towns as Communist Party rulers ordered lockdowns, cancelled flights and closed factories and schools.
+In China, where the epidemic has caused the most disruption, cities have become ghost towns as Communist Party rulers ordered lockdowns, cancelled flights and closed factories and schools.

 Over the weekend, an American hospitalised in the central city of Wuhan became the first confirmed non-Chinese victim of the disease.
 A Japanese man who also died there was another suspected victim.